MICHIGAN.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 How Do I Find Court Records in Michigan?

 The first step to take when trying to obtain court records in Michigan is to determine the courthouses where such proceedings took place.
 Under MCR 8.199 (E), there is a presumption in favor of public access to court records.
 Requesters can access many files unless access is restricted by statute or records sealed by the court.
-Interested parties may file their request in writing to the court clerk or fill request forms provided by the court.
+Interested parties may file their request in writing to the court clerk or fill out request forms provided by the court.
 They may also be able to access court records online.

 The Michigan Courts website has a Case Search feature that allows anyone interested in obtaining electronic court records to search for them.
 Search results usually return as links to PDF copies of the following: